Power Gauge Report is an investing newsletter run by Marc Chaikin.

 Still have some questions about this newsletter?

-Here's answers to any questions you might have about Power Gauge Report.
+Here are the answers to any questions you might have about the Power Gauge Report.

 1) How Much Does Power Gauge Report?

-The Power Gauge Report will cost $49 for the first year and then will cost $199 for every year after.
+The Power Gauge Report will cost $49 for the first year and then $199 for every year after.

-There's an offer to become a lifetime member for $500 after you buy and offer to get a second year for $49 as well.
+There's an offer to become a lifetime member for $500 after you buy, and an offer to get a second year for $49 as well.

 This is how MarketWise prices all their introductory products.